jwhitlark/scrubby-example/README.md

 Demo of a generic om widget wrapper to make om widgets "scrubbable"

-This won't quite work out of the box, as it's waiting on a pull request to https://github.com/bhauman/devcards

-Once that's up to date, you can play with this by doing the following:
+You can play with this by doing the following:

     git clone git@github.com:jwhitlark/scrubby-example.git
     cd scrubby-example